microsoft/commercial-marketplace-offer-solution/marketplace/application/base-image-vm/README.md

-# Sample - Solution Template with Custom Script Extension
+# Sample - Azure Application with Custom Script Extension

-This sample demonstrates how to build a solution template Azure Application offer.
+This sample demonstrates how to build a solution template or managed application Azure Application offer.
 This sample deploys a Windows Server 2019 VM and runs a custom script extension that writes content to a file.
 The custom script extension runs a PowerShell script (`WriteText.ps1`) after the VM has been provisioned.

 Please refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/marketplace/plan-azure-app-solution-template) for more information about the solution template offer type.